PaloAltoNetworks/ansible-role-spatula/README.md

 This role utilizes the Python libraries listed below.
 All are available via [PyPI](https://pypi.org) and may be installed using the `pip` installer.
 The use of `virtualenv` is recommended in order to avoid system library conflicts.

 * [pandevice](https://pypi.org/project/pandevice/) - Framework for interacting with Palo Alto Networks devices via API
-* [pab-python](https://pypi.org/project/pan-python) - Multi-tool set for Palo Alto Networks PAN-OS, Panorama, WildFire and AutoFocus
+* [pan-python](https://pypi.org/project/pan-python) - Multi-tool set for Palo Alto Networks PAN-OS, Panorama, WildFire and AutoFocus
-* [xmltodict](https://pypi.org/project/XML2Dict/) - Convert between XML String and Python Dict
+* [xmltodict](https://pypi.org/project/XML2Dict/) - Convert between XML string and Python dict

 Role Variables
 --------------